David-Guenot: Track 4223 in area near France, Occitanie ()

 Uploaded on: Tue, 8 Oct 2019 (09:23:01) Linkback: https://mountainviews.ie/track/4223/ To download GPS tracks you must be enrolled and logged in.
 See "Login or enrol", top right - quick and easy.

 Your time to complete will depend on your speed plus break time and your mode of transport.
-For walkers: Naismith's rule, a rough and often inaccurate estimate, suggests a time of 3h 34m + time stopped for breaks
+For walkers: Naismith's rule, an approximate though often inaccurate estimate, suggests a time of 3h 34m + time stopped for breaks

 NOTE: It is up to you to ensure that your route is appropriate for you and your party to follow bearing in mind all factors such as safety, weather conditions, experience and access permission.

 * Note: A GPS Height in the elevation profile is sourced from the device that recorded the track.
 An "SRTM" height is derived from a model of elevations for parts of the earth.
 More detail